isabella232/Specs-18/ODCM/index.md

 > The ODCM will have its own data storage (database and file storage), and will be independently scalable and highly available from the Spaces themselves.

 ### Giving teams their own Space
-When we started talking about ODCM and its functionality internally something became apparent pretty quickly that some of the terminology can be overloaded and/or confusing.
-This was within our team, and we're living this stuff every day, so how do we avoid confusing everyone else?
+When we started talking about ODCM and its functionality internally something became apparent pretty quickly, some of the terminology can be overloaded and confusing.
+This was within our team, and we're living this stuff every day, so let's go through some definitions to try to avoid confusion.

 Instance
 :   a running [instance of Octopus Server or Tentacle EXE](https://octopus.com/docs/administration/managing-multiple-instances)